geerlingguy/ansible-role-munin-node/README.md

 ## Author Information

-This role was created in 2014 by Jeff Geerling (@geerlingguy), author of Ansible for DevOps.
-You can find out more about the book at http://ansiblefordevops.com/, and learn about the author at http://jeffgeerling.com/.
+This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).

-Small contribution was made by Rafał Trójniak <ansible-galaxy@trojniak.net>
+Munin plugin configuration was added by Rafał Trójniak <ansible-galaxy@trojniak.net>.